MichaelCurrin/auto-commit-msg/docs/development/advanced/status-vs-diff-index.md

 $ git status [FLAGS] --short
 ```

+> git-status - Show the working tree status

 And the lesser-known `diff-index` command.

 ```sh
 $ git diff-index [FLAGS] HEAD
 ```

+> Compare a tree to the working tree or index

-This project was initially built around `status`, using another extension to design around.
-But now the `diff-index` approach is used instead.
+This project was initially built around `status`, as that was the subcommand use by another extension that this extension was based on.
+But, now the `diff-index` approach is used instead.

+Using `status` is friendly for everyday use as developer.
+The `diff-index` subcommand is not for everyday use - you can to add a path like `HEAD` and you need to add flags to get sensible output.

+Both `status` and `diff-index` can be used to see a list of paths and how they changed, using `from` and `to` as a pair of paths when moving or renaming a file.

-Using `diff-index` makes things more predictable as the `from` file is always first from left to right, while status has it on the right, which is hard because it is not always there.
+Why use `diff-index`?
+It makes things more **predictable** when parsing output.
+Since the `from` file is always first, from left to right.
+While `status` has it on the right, which is hard because it is not always there.
 There might be other reasons I can't remember.

+## Limitation of diff-index

+Summary - new files and moved/renamed files _always_ need to be staged for `git diff-index` to see them.

+The `diff-index` subcommand cannot see new or moved/renamed files, unless you stage them.
+Which is okay, because you just need to stage a file and then the extension can see it.

-A disadvantage though is that while `status` can handle new untracked files, `diff-index` can't see them.
-Which is okay, because when renaming a file, you need to **stage** the old and new paths for `git` to see them as **one file**.
-Regardless of using `status` or `diff-index`.
+And in the case of renaming/moving files, there's a limitation of git that can't be overcome - you need to **stage** the old and new paths anyway for `git` to see them as **one file**, regardless of using `status` or `diff-index`.

-i.e. New files and renamed files _always_ need staging for `git diff-index` to see them.
+The `git status` sucommand _can_ handle new _untracked_ files.
+But the effort to rewrite a chunk of the extension to use a different Git subcommand is not worth it, and won't solve the rename/move case anyway.

+So we just keep things simple to avoid bloatin the codebase.
+You can still do what you need to - just remember to stage files if you need the extension to recognize them.